Child's Play (1988 film): Visual effects

 The film used various ways to portray Chucky, including radio-controlled animatronics operated by up to nine puppeteers, extras of short stature, and child actors.
-Kevin Yagher was in charge of the puppetry for the film.
+Kirschner initially hired Chris Walas to handle the puppetry for the film after his work on Gremlins (1984), but he quit in order to direct The Fly II (1989).
+After Rick Baker declined to act as Walas's replacement, Kirschner put Kevin Yagher in charge of the puppetry for the film.
 Various animatronics and cosmetics were used for every scene.
 Throughout the film, Chucky transitions from appearing as a normal toy to appearing more human, with his hairline receding throughout the film.
 The film created multiple Chucky animatronics such as a flailing tantrum Chucky, a walking Chucky, and a stationary Chucky.
+Gale claims that the filmmakers were not sure how well the animatronics would work and shot most scenes with both him and the puppets.
 The animatronic doll's face was controlled via remote control through a rig capturing facial movement on puppeteer Brock Winkless.
 For some scenes Holland used short-statured actors and children such as Ed Gale and Alex Vincent's sister Ashley with forced perspective sets.